 It is a condition of every retail licence and integrated regional licence held by a relevant corporation that the corporation must, as soon as practicable after the end of each financial year, submit a written report to the Coordinator setting out the costs incurred by the corporation during that year in purchasing renewable source electricity under approved contracts.

-8. Approval of contract
+8. Contracts to purchase renewable source electricity, approval of etc.

 (1) It is a condition of every retail licence and integrated regional licence held by a relevant corporation that the corporation must, before 1 March 2005 or such later day as the Coordinator may allow, submit to the Coordinator a draft of the contract under which the corporation proposes to purchase renewable source electricity from eligible customers.

 (2) The Coordinator may —